 Because it is the nurse’s primary goal to help quell the pain the patient is feeling, there are a few steps that need to be taken in order to do that well:

-First, a Pain Management Nurse will need to do an initial evaluation of the patient.
+First, a Pain Management Nurse (PMN) will need to do an initial evaluation and assessment of the patient.
 Like most physical exams, the nurse will examine the patient and ask about any present symptoms.
 It is important that the nurse be able to look over the patient’s medical history and be able to make inferences about how that history reacts with present complaints.
-Following that initial examination, diagnostic tests may be ordered to identify the source of said symptoms.
+Following that initial examination, diagnostic tests may be ordered by a physician, NP, or PA to identify the source of said symptoms.

 Once the issue is identified – or in many cases, even if it is not – managing the patient’s pain is the top priority and most complex task.
 Of course, there are several pain medications available for severe cases, but Pain Management Nurses must be able to use their best judgment in administering them.